-Progent has helped organizations of all types and sizes to plan, implement, and administer networks that use a range of hybrid architectures that combine Azure cloud infrastructure and services with local datacenters, private clouds, and other public clouds like Amazon AWS.
-Progent is unmatched in the ability to provide rapid and economical online help from Technology experts to help you to assess the potential advantages of different Azure products and services for your particular business.
-Progent's virtualization consultants can help you to plan and configure virtual machines on Azure Virtual Machines.
+Progent has helped businesses of all types and sizes to plan, configure, and administer information networks that use a variety of hybrid models that mix Azure cloud infrastructure and services with physical datacenters, private clouds, and additional public clouds.
+Progent is unmatched in the ability to provide immediate and economical online access to IT experts to help you to understand the possible benefits of different Azure services for your specific organization.
+Progent's virtualization experts can help you to configure virtual machines on Azure Virtual Machines.
 Progent's certified information security experts can help you unify identity management with Azure Active Directory.
-Progent's data protection consultants can assist you to design backup and restore systems with Azure Backup.
-In addition, Progent's VPN and firewall experts can show you how to create safe and dependable connections to Microsoft Azure.
+Progent's data protection consultants can help you to design backup/recovery systems based on Azure Backup.
+In addition, Progent's VPN and security appliance experts can help you set up secure and dependable connections to Microsoft Azure.

 About Microsoft Azure

 Microsoft Azure, formerly branded Windows Azure, is a leading public cloud service that lets you use IT infrastructure, servers, and business-critical application software residing on Microsoft's massive public cloud.
 Microsoft Azure supports over 100 cloud-based services such as the ability to host Windows and Linux-based VMs, on-demand storage, unified messaging, application development with Visual Studio, and backup/restore.
 Microsoft Azure products are available on a subscription basis and allocated dynamically, so you can instantly expand or reduce processing and data storage resources.
 Because you are billed only for the capacity you consume, efficiency is very high, which is one of the major attractions of public clouds.